RonanAndal/RonanAndal.github.io/essays/ReflectionOnUseOfAI.md

 11. Writing code\
 For mostly all the assignments in this class it is usually a variation of a past homework or classwork we have done so the answers to it is all in our past homework, so when I'm not in a rush I like to check back in past assessments to figure out what to do but when time is an issue I like to result in GPT also In writing code I usually mess up on syntax and use chatGPT to help me with the little thing.

-12. Documenting code
+12. Documenting code\

-13. Quality assurance
+13. Quality assurance\

-Yes I tend to be a little sloppy when it comes to some projects so sometimes I like to paste the grading criteria if there is one to GPT and ask GPT "How does my project align with the criteria?" as I paste my project and my grading criteria for the project as well
+In instances where I find myself prone to overlooking details in my projects, I've developed a habit of leveraging GPT's assistance.
+If a grading rubric or criteria is provided, I often copy and paste it alongside my project, prompting GPT with a specific question: 'How does my project align with the criteria?'
+This approach allows me to gain valuable insights and ensure that my work meets the expected standards.

 14. Other uses in ICS 314 not listed above

-n/a I explained almo
+n/a

 ### III.
 Impact on Learning and Understanding: